openplans/shareabouts/doc/HEROKU_BUTTON.md

 Shareabouts requires python2.6 or greater.

+### Read up about deploying on Heroku
 Some familarity with the
 [Heroku deployment process](https://devcenter.heroku.com/articles/git),
-git, and Github will also be useful.
+git, and Github will be useful but is not required.

 ## Setting up on Heroku